WalletScrutiny/WalletScrutinyCom/_iphone/com.bitrefill.bitrefill.md

 issue:
 icon: com.bitrefill.bitrefill.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: bitrefill
 providerLinkedIn:
-providerFacebook:
+providerFacebook: bitrefill
-providerReddit:
+providerReddit: Bitrefill

 redirect_from:

 ---

+While the primary purpose of this app is to buy stuff with Bitcoin and it appears to be possible to use the app without putting money into it, the app also can hold a balance, so it appears to be a wallet.
+At least we take that from the screenshots.

+As the description has no claims to the contrary and we can't find anything about the app on their website except for a link to the Play Store, we have to assume it is a custodial service.

+Our verdict: The app is **not verifiable**.